Refinement Aligners – Why you may need aligner overcorrection

 #3 How can refinements be avoided?

-While refinements cannot be avoided in all cases due to individual tooth responsiveness, there are certainly measures that can be taken to reduce the likelihood of requiring them.
+While refinements cannot be avoided in all cases due to individual tooth responsiveness, there are certain measures that can be taken to reduce the likelihood of requiring them.
 Essentially, the most important thing is to wear your regular aligners exactly as prescribed in your treatment plan.
 This means wearing them 22h a day for a minimum of 2 weeks as instructed.
 Though intermittent wear might not be the end of the world, straying from the treatment plan in any way can cause serious progress delays, as your teeth won’t have enough time to settle in their new position or achieve the necessary movement for each stage.

 #3 How are refinement aligners worn?